 - 5. Use a marine-grade silicone sealant to fill the drilled holes. - 6.
 Align the transom bracket with the mounting holes.
 The center slot should be above the two outer slots.
-Confirm the bracket is level. - 7.
-Using a hand socket/nut driver, install the three #10-1" (25 mm) screws into the drilled holes, but do not tighten completely.
+Confirm the bracket is level.

+7. Using a hand socket/nut driver, install Attaching the Bracket to the Transom the three #10-1" (25 mm) screws into completely.